 ERIC member company anxieties are exacerbated by the rapidly expanding patchwork of state paid family and medical leave policies, each of which implement their own unique and exclusive standards, definitions, and requirements that operate independent of comparable state or federal criteria.
-These requirements do not add to the value of paid leave benefits; compliance with such a diverse and fluid set of state standards negatively impacts the ability of large, multistate employees to provide valuable paid family and medical leave benefits to their employees across the country.
-We strongly encourage the Committee to provide relief from the current patchwork of state paid family and medical leave benefits to their employees.
+These requirements do not add to the value of paid leave benefits; compliance with such a diverse and fluid set of state standards negatively impacts the ability of large, multistate employers to provide valuable paid family and medical leave benefits to their employees across the country.
+We strongly encourage the Subcommittee to provide relief from the current patchwork of state paid family and medical leave standards for our member companies - who currently provide generous paid family and medical leave benefits to their employees.